Codingames-personal/MarsLander/README.md

 # MarsLander
-Create a trajectory to have a successfull landing
+Create a trajectory to have a successful landing by using a genetic algorithm

+##